M Winkworth PLC Corporate governance and current constitutional documents

 The board must be able to express a shared view of the company’s purpose, business model and strategy.
 It should go beyond the simple description of products and corporate structures and set out how the company intends to deliver shareholder value in the medium to long-term.
 It should demonstrate that the delivery of long-term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long-term future.

-As set out in the Chairman’s and CEO’s Statements in the Company’s most recent Annual Report and Accounts, Winkworth looks to grow its franchise network and add like-minded entrepreneurial franchisees and offices to the network.
+As set out in the Chair’s and CEO’s Statements in the Company’s most recent Annual Report and Accounts, Winkworth looks to grow its franchise network and add like-minded entrepreneurial franchisees and offices to the network.
 Not, however, through growth at any cost, as new franchisees need to adhere to the Winkworth brand values.
 We also have a conservative approach to financing expansion.

 Winkworth plans to remain competitive in the current market by operating a model that emphasises our premium, pro-active service through :-